nshiab/simple-data-analysis/CONTRIBUTING.md

 Again, check how the other methods and functions are added and take them as examples.

-When added to the class, you add an integration test in `test/integration/SimpleData.test.ts` (or in the relevant class).
+You can now move on to the integration test in `test/integration/SimpleData.test.ts` (or in the relevant class).

-Chain your method to the others and run `npm run test-simple-data` (or `npm run test-simple-data-node`).
-Make sure that your code works in a (somewhat) real context.
+Chain your method to the others and run `npm run test-simple-data` (or `npm run test-simple-data-node`) to make sure that your code works in a (somewhat) real context.

 When all the steps above are dealt with, it's time for the final test: run `npm run allTests`.